 Our Board of Directors oversees our organisation’s policies, management and performance.
 The Board sets our strategic direction, and ensures we achieve our business and regulatory commitments.

 Hunter Water’s Board of Directors has been appointed under the Hunter Water Act 1991.
 The Board comprises of up to nine members, including the Managing Director (Chief Executive Officer), Chairperson and seven independent Directors.

 Greg is currently Chairman of ASX-listed Iluka Resources Limited and of US OTC Markets-listed Mawson Infrastructure Inc.; Deputy Chair of Western Power and a Non-executive Director of ASX-listed Spark Infrastructure.

-Greg was previously Chair of the Sydney Desalination Plant, Prostar Capital, Everest Financial Group, NGC Holdings Limited (NZ), Empresa de Gas de la V Region S.A.
+Greg was previously Chairman of the Sydney Desalination Plant, Prostar Capital, Everest Financial Group, NGC Holdings Limited (NZ), Empresa de Gas de la V Region S.A.
 (Chile), Kyungnam Energy Co.
 Limited (South Korea), and the NSW Royal Botanic Gardens and Domain Trust.